“Fire and Rain” Lyrics Meaning (James Taylor)

 3. John Denver

 John Denver’s cover of “Fire and Rain” infuses the song with his signature country-folk sound.
-Denver’s heartfelt delivery complements the reflective tone of Taylor’s original.
+Denver’s distinct delivery complements the tone of Taylor’s original.

 4. Birdy